Crib Garden and its Wildlife

 fantastic - within three years we had attracted 24 species of butterfly.

-years we have been here I have created a beautiful wildlife garden with
+years we have been here I have created a beautiful wildlife garden with,

-wildflower meadows, 'mini-meadows' nectar borders, wildlife ponds, a vegetable plot, a
+wildflower meadows, 'mini-meadows', nectar borders, wildlife ponds, a vegetable plot, a

 woodland garden and an orchard of local variety fruit trees.

-The original part of the
+The original part of

-A Year in the Life of a Wildlife Garden.
+few local bird species and small mammals.
 Progress in terms of the wildlife we are attracting

 has been rapid - especially regarding the bird and insect life.
 Below you can see just some of

-the birds, butterflies, moths mammals and other wildlife we have attracted so far.
+the birds, butterflies, moths, mammals and other wildlife we have attracted so far.

 challenge in this garden is to preserve our fantastic views.
 In